mischas114/tsPatternEA/report/program_overview.md

 - **Implements an evolutionary algorithm** to find the best way to segment the ECG signal.
 - Uses random changes and selection to improve segmentation over several generations.
+- **Evaluates segment fitness** using a combination of statistical and shape-based metrics.

 ### 6. **discretization.py**